 ….We are False Gods, False Gods..

 Copyright MIB David Delgado, Tar Larner

-Michael grabbed the lyrics and ran to Jace, who quickly read them, then smiled his evil grin, and said, “False Gods.”
-Robby read them and wanted to offer a prayer to Mael, but Mary hushed him.
+Michael grabs the lyrics and runs to Jace.
+He quickly reads them, then smiles his evil grin, and says, “False Gods.”
+Robby read them and wants to offer a prayer to Mael, but Mary hushes him.

-“These are genius, Tim,” she said, and whispered, “we are False Gods, False Gods.”
+“These are genius, Tim,” she says, and whispers, “we are False Gods, False Gods.”

-Michael ran to show his dad.
-Jace started adding his chords which fit perfectly in a four/four, or four beats, three beats, then pause sequence, adding leads after each couplet.
-Michael’s dad came rushing in with Michael jumping behind his drums.
-Jace hit a couple of leads, then I spit out, “Where others fear to tread…False Gods.”
-The song was exactly two minutes long.
-Mr. Antonio looked at me, shook his head, “Life should always be this easy.
-You created a completely different mood.
+Michael runs to show his dad.
+Jace starts adding his chords which fit perfectly in a four/four, four beats, three beats, then pause sequence, adding leads after each couplet.
+Michael’s dad comes rushing in with Michael jumping behind his drums.
+Jace hits a couple of leads, then I spit out, “Where others fear to tread…False Gods.”
+The song is exactly two minutes long.
+Mr. Antonio looks at me, shaking his head, “Life should always be this easy.
+You’ve created a completely different mood.
 This is poetry, not song.”

-I feared he meant that as criticism, but his enthusiasm told me poetry could be good, not boring, classroom crap.
-He piled us into his Caddy and drove to Spec’s.
-The owner, Martin Spec, greeted him as soon as we walked in.
+I fear he means that as criticism, but his enthusiasm tells me poetry can be good, not boring, classroom crap.
+He piles us into his Caddy and we drives to Spec’s.
+The owner, Martin Spec, greets him as soon as we walk in.

 “Martin, this is my son Michael’s band.
 Set them up with anything they need, whenever they come in.
 Just send me the bill.
 If it’s too much, I’ll call you.
 You have a Fender Mustang for Tim, he writes the songs?”

 It’s too much for me.
 The tears well up and I bolt out the door.
 I sit down hard on the curb.
 Jace comes and put his arm around me.
 I sob and sob, with the world spinning around me.
 Michael’s dad comes over,” Hey, isn’t that what you want?”